Over 1 day

 Installing new wall cabinets in your kitchen is an advanced project, but following these steps can save you the cost of hiring a professional.
 This guide reviews how to install wall cabinets and give your kitchen a makeover.
 Keep in mind, it's easier to install upper cabinets prior to installing the base cabinets.

-Before installing your wall cabinets, you'll want to make a plan and prep the area.
-Here are a few things to do when figuring out how to hang cabinets.
+Before installing your wall cabinets, make a plan and prep the area.
+Here are a few things to do before hanging cabinets.

 - First, locate the highest point in your floor using your level.
 Then, using your tape measure, measure up from the floor about 48-inches and use a pencil to mark.
 Then, using your level, trace a line along the wall.